baziotis/metap/README.md

 ### `MetaP.log_returns()`

 **Parameters**:
-- `include_fname: str`: Optional.
-Include the filename in the logs
 - `range: List[Union[int, Tuple[int, int]]]`: Optional.
 Only log returns within the line ranges provided. `range` gets a list that can have either integers (denoting a single line), or a pair of integers (denoting a `[from, to]` range).